On this page

 When you see a stack trace, the 3-second process is:

-1. Read the error type + message (bottom line) — tells you *what* broke
+1. Read the error type and message at the bottom.
+This tells you what broke.

-2. Find the first frame pointing to your code — tells you *where* it crashed
+2. Find the first frame pointing to your code.
+This tells you where it crashed.

-3. Look one frame up — tells you *what called the crashing code*
+3. Look one frame up.
+This tells you what called the crashing code.

-Everything else in the trace is context you only need if steps 1-3 don't give you enough information.
+Everything else in the trace is context you only need if those three steps do not give you enough information.

 The trace shows the call path.
-It doesn't show you *why* a variable was undefined three function calls ago — that requires reading across files.
+It does not show you why a variable was undefined three function calls ago.
+That requires reading across files.

 DebugAI takes the stack trace and does exactly that: traverses the call chain through your local codebase, finds where the bad state originated, and gives you the fix.